SebiSebi/PM_project_F8_car/README.md

 Using the car
 -------------

 To play with the car you first have to plug into the battery into the car and then into the remote control.
-The order **must** be followed accordingly.
+This order **must** be followed accordingly.
 If the connection between the car and the remote has been established the green LED on the car should start to turn on and off a couple of times per second.
 By default, the car is controlled using the joystick button.
 You can switch between joystick and accelerometer using the push button on the remote.